PADI DIVEMASTER

 Divemaster candidates who stay on longer become very valuable team members for us, and hence you start getting discounted rates.
 For 13th-16th week, cost is 400 USD weekly and you can do the PADI tec40 for free.
 For 17th-20th week, cost is 300 USD weekly, and you can do the PADI tec45 for free.
 For 21st to 24th week, cost is 200 USD weekly, and you can do tec50 for free.
 If you do not want to do any technical training, and you stay for 24 weeks, you can instead have the last four weeks completely free.

-Staying with us, and by helping doing the work we do, you will have opportunities to learn a lot of ecology and marine biology that’s falls way outside the normal scope of divemaster training.
-You’ll also take part in any number of activities, ranging from communicative assignments such as teaching to practical conservation work such as planting mangroves, doing underwater construction work, mapping submerged areas or any number of other skills, that you won’t learn anywhere else.
-The extent and what exactly these things are changes from time to time, depending on what our ongoing project needs are.
-We frequently receive request from partners with short notification, so we are unable to say with any certainty what a divemaster could be involved with several weeks or months into the future.
-What is important to understand is that we’re a working environmental organisation, and when you are not on dedicated divemaster training, you will be part of our teams.
-Do please read the FAQ section above about the difference between short and long divemaster programs too. .
+By staying with us and helping with the work we do, you will have opportunities to learn a great deal about ecology and marine biology that falls far outside the normal scope of divemaster training.
+You’ll also take part in a wide range of activities, from communicative assignments such as teaching to practical conservation work like planting mangroves, conducting underwater construction, mapping submerged areas, or acquiring other unique skills you won’t learn elsewhere.
+The extent and exact nature of these activities vary over time, depending on the needs of our ongoing projects.
+We frequently receive requests from partners on short notice, so we cannot say with certainty what a divemaster could be involved with several weeks or months into the future.
+What’s important to understand is that we’re a working environmental organization, and when you’re not engaged in dedicated divemaster training, you will be part of our teams.
+Please also read the FAQ section above about the differences between short and long divemaster programs..

-Strictly diving related, you’ll learn to be a very capable diver with excellent buoyancy and trim, ready for advanced scientific work and technical diving.
-We dive exclusively in technical backplate/wing setups, and while with us you can learn how to do advanced dive planning, service scuba equipment, dive with stage tanks, get involved with technical diving and much more.
-All of this requires time, but by the time you finish your training you will have technical diver skills and be able to do helicopter turns, back kicks and be comfortable with different finning techniques.
-You’ll also be able to complete difficult tasks while maintaining perfect buoyancy control and trim, and your underwater problem solving skills will be second to none.
-To be very precise – we are happy to teach you far beyond the minimum you need to merely pass, and we are sure we teach to a higher dive skill standard that any recreational diveshop you can find.
-This too explains why our courses are as long as they are.
+Strictly in terms of diving, you’ll become a highly capable diver with excellent buoyancy and trim, prepared for advanced scientific work and technical diving.
+We dive exclusively with technical backplate/wing setups, and while with us, you can learn advanced dive planning, scuba equipment servicing, stage tank diving, technical diving, and much more.
+All of this takes time, but by the end of your training, you will possess technical diving skills and be proficient in techniques like helicopter turns, back kicks, and various finning styles.
+You’ll also be able to perform complex tasks while maintaining perfect buoyancy and trim, and your underwater problem-solving skills will be second to none.
+To be precise—we are happy to teach you far beyond the minimum required to pass, and we are confident that our dive skill standards are higher than those of any recreational dive shop.
+This explains why our courses are as long as they are.

-Divemaster candidates who stay longer than twelve weeks are able to enroll in technical diving training. (and weeks get progressively cheaper the longer you stay too) Divemaster candidates who stay 16 weeks can do the PADI TEC40, candidates who stay 20 weeks, can do the TEC45, and people who stay 24 weeks can do the TEC50 course.
-Technical diving training is offered for free for divemaster who stay on for that long.
+Divemaster candidates who stay longer than twelve weeks can enroll in technical diving training (and the cost of additional weeks progressively decreases the longer you stay).
+Candidates who stay for 16 weeks can complete the PADI TEC40 course; those who stay for 20 weeks can do the TEC45 course; and those who stay for 24 weeks can complete the TEC50 course.
+Technical diving training is offered for free to divemasters who stay that long.

 Ready to start?